alexandercsierra/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+In a world without hooks, class components store state, while the functional components are stateless.
+Class components also offer some fine control of the react lifecycle.

 - [ ] Name three lifecycle methods and their purposes.

+componentDidMount
+Gets called immediately after a component is mounted.
+Good for storing the api call

+componentWillUnmount
+This is called when a component will be removed from the DOM.
+Can be used for cleanup

+componentDidUpdate
+This method is called immediately after any update occurs.
+It can be used to execute some code that will be triggered when state updates.

 - [ ] What is the purpose of a custom hook?

+Custom hook
+Custom hooks are good for grouping together bits of code that will always be used together so that it becomes an easy to use, reusable block of code.
+For example, setting something to local storage or capturing input from a form.

 - [ ] Why is it important to test our apps?
+To be able to catch any bugs we may have missed, and allow testing for how the user would use the app without needing to actually go through the motions or have a real user.
+It also serves as a safety net if things change later on.

 ## Project Set Up